 Due to forward-thinking legislation promoting the co-existence of wildlife and people, Namibia is now one of the best countries in the world to support wildlife actually living in the wild.
 In certain areas of the country, wild elephants, lions, zebra, springbok, cheetah, hyena and leopard will all roam free.

-In addition to its progressive attitude towards its natural resources, Namibia remains predominantly untouched by the huge swathes of tourists that have touched neighbouring countries.
+In addition to its progressive attitude towards its natural resources, Namibia remains predominantly untouched by the huge swathes of tourists that have flooded neighbouring countries.
 Whilst this is a huge surprise to all those who have had the pleasure of visiting the country, we at Oyster Worldwide are also all delighted to keep it as one of the world’s best kept secrets.